apache/iceberg/format/spec.md

 To test whether a certain position is set, its most significant 4 bytes (the key) are used to find a 32-bit bitmap and the least significant 4 bytes (the sub-position) are tested for inclusion in the bitmap.
 If a bitmap is not found for the key, then it is not set.

-Delete manifests track deletion vectors individually by the containing file location (`file_path`), starting offset of the DV magic bytes (`content_offset`), and total length of the deletion vector blob (`content_size_in_bytes`).
+Delete manifests track deletion vectors individually by the containing file location (`file_path`), starting offset of the DV blob (`content_offset`), and total length of the blob (`content_size_in_bytes`).
 Multiple deletion vectors can be stored in the same file.
 There are no restrictions on the data files that can be referenced by deletion vectors in the same Puffin file.

 At most one deletion vector is allowed per data file in a snapshot.
 If a DV is written for a data file, it must replace all previously written position delete files so that when a DV is present, readers can safely ignore matching position delete files.